|

 My

-greatest difficulty is the constant awareness of God in
+greatest difficulty is maintaining constantly the awareness of

 me.
 My consciousness of that holy part of myself